 A. Each day I’m humbled and impressed by what GlobalGiving has and continues to achieve.
-From our Disaster Recovery Network to the recent July Bonus Day campaign in which our nonprofit partners raised more than $1 million, there is so much good work happening here already.
+From our Disaster Recovery Team to the recent July Bonus Day campaign in which our nonprofit partners raised more than $1 million, there is so much good work happening here already.

 My goal is to build on these strengths and explore new and exciting ways we can advise and support business partners in achieving their philanthropic and CSR goals in order to create positive and meaningful change for the world.
 Our mission is to transform aid and philanthropy to accelerate community-led change and our business partnerships play a key role in helping us achieve that.